mariamnaqvi/predicting_customer_churn/README.md

 Provide recommendations and suggestions to reduce overall customer churn and increase Telco’s revenue

 ## Initial Hypotheses
-*Hypotheses 1:* I accepted/rejected the null hypotheses; there is a difference in churn based on monthly charges
+*Hypotheses 1:* I rejected the null hypotheses; Mean monthly charges of customers who churned are higher
 * Confidence level = 0.99
 * Alpha = 1 - Confidence level = 0.01
-* H<sub>0</sub>: Mean monthly charges of customers who churned = Mean of monthly charges of all customers
+* H<sub>0</sub>: Mean monthly charges of customers who churned = Mean monthly charges of all customers
-* H<sub>1</sub>: Mean monthly charges of customers who churned > Mean of monthly charges of all customers
+* H<sub>1</sub>: Mean monthly charges of customers who churned > Mean monthly charges of all customers

-*Hypotheses 2:* I accepted/rejected the null hypotheses; there is a difference in churn based on customers using fiber optic internet
+*Hypotheses 2:* I rejected the null hypotheses; churn is not independent of customers using fiber optic internet
 * Confidence level = 0.99
 * Alpha = 1 - Confidence level = 0.01
-* H<sub>0</sub>: Churn Rate is independent of having fiber optic internet
+* H<sub>0</sub>: Churn is independent of having fiber optic internet
-* H<sub>1</sub>: Churn Rate is dependent on having fiber optic internet
+* H<sub>1</sub>: Churn is not independent of having fiber optic internet

-*Hypotheses 3:* I accepted/rejected the null hypotheses; there is a difference in churn based on payment type
+*Hypotheses 3:* I rejected the null hypotheses; churn is not independent of payment type
 * Confidence level = 0.99
 * Alpha = 1 - Confidence level = 0.01
 * H<sub>0</sub>: Churn is independent of payment type
 * H<sub>1</sub>: Churn is not independent of payment type

-*Hypotheses 4:* I accepted/rejected the null hypotheses; there is a difference in churn based on tenure and monthly charges
+*Hypotheses 4:* I rejected the null hypotheses; there is a linear correlation between tenure and monthly charges
 * Confidence level = 0.99
 * Alpha = 1 - Confidence level = 0.01
 * H<sub>0</sub>: There is no linear correlation between tenure and monthly charges.
 * H<sub>1</sub>: There is a linear correlation between tenure and monthly charges

-*Hypotheses 5:* I accepted/rejected the null hypotheses; there is a difference in churn based on contract type
+*Hypotheses 5:* I rejected the null hypotheses; churn is not independent of mont-to-month contracts
 * Confidence level = 0.99
 * Alpha = 1 - Confidence level = 0.01
-* H<sub>0</sub>: Churn is independent of contract type
+* H<sub>0</sub>: Churn is independent of month-to-month contracts
-* H<sub>1</sub>: Churn is not independent of contract type
+* H<sub>1</sub>: Churn is not independent of month-to-month contracts

 ## Data Dictionary
 The following categories were initially collected from the database: